 There are a lot of tips, tricks and hacks online about how to do things more effectively.
 My optimisation strategy is: what do I spend a lot of time on → how do I do that in less time?

 For example: making images for my blog.
 I am not good in graphic design, and even my best efforts only result in ‘meh’.
 So I got help.
 Seriously, this was my previous blog header.
-So ugly right.
+So amateur right.

 So I explored Canva, and some time later got a logo professionally designed.
 Instead of publishing something ‘perfect’, I focused on ‘done’ – if it was a little bit better today than yesterday, that’s good enough.